6-6-6/histnd/README.md

 A python module that computes multi-dimensional histogram.

 The serial version should be faster that [numpy.histogramdd](https://numpy.org/doc/stable/reference/generated/numpy.histogram.html) when sample scale is small.

 The parallel version should be faster that [numpy.histogramdd](https://numpy.org/doc/stable/reference/generated/numpy.histogram.html) when sample scale is large.

+Both versions should beat [numpy.histogramdd](https://numpy.org/doc/stable/reference/generated/numpy.histogram.html) if the number of dimensions is high.

 ## Installation
 ```